The Parish Church of St Mary the Virgin is the largest of the churches of the Benefice. The church serves a town of some 10,000 inhabitants.

 Visiting St Mary’s

-St Mary’s is open every day during daylight hours.
+St Mary’s is open every day during daylight hours (though see note above regarding building work).
 A member of a team of people on “Church Watch” may well be there to welcome you, if not you are most welcome to look around.
 A free leaflet is available for visitors to guide them around the church and information panels are located around the building.
 On street car parking is available all around the church, failing that there are car parks close by. visitor-handout-2016

 Most of the present church was built between about 1280 and its dedication in 1316 (blue).
 By the middle of the fourteenth century the east end had been extended and the tower added, together with the porches to the north and south (green and red).
 The Markye Chapel on the south side was attached in 1510 (purple).
 The present ground plan of the church was completed in the nineteenth century with the addition of the organ chamber (yellow).